 Overnight: Kathmandu Guest House Or Similar, Kathmandu

-Day 3 - Drive to Syabru Besi, 1,420m/4,659ft - 6-7 hours.
+Day 4 - Drive to Syabru Besi, 1,420m/4,659ft - 6-7 hours.

 In the morning, after an early breakfast, you will be picked up for the drive from Kathmandu to Syabru Besi, a small village on the banks of the Bhote Khosi.
 This is quite a long drive taking around 6-7 hours.
-You drive first out of the Kathmandu Valley, over the valley rim and descend to the bustling town of Trisuli Bazaar where you start the drive north up the valley of the Trisuli River, ascending from 546m/1,791ft, to Dunche, 1,950m/6,397ft, making the climb by frequent zig-zags in the road.
+First you drive out of the Kathmandu Valley, over the valley rim and descend to the bustling town of Trisuli Bazaar where you start the drive north up the valley of the Trisuli River, ascending from 546m/1,791ft, to Dunche, 1,950m/6,397ft, making the climb by frequent zig-zags in the road.
 Just before Dunche you reach the gates of the Langtang National Park where you have to sign in.
 From here you descend all the way to the Trisuli River at the village of Syabru Besi, 1,420m/4,659ft.
 Beginning your acclimatisation trek from here allows you to experience some of the best trekking country in Nepal.

 Overnight: Tea House

-Day 4 - Trek to Lama Hotel, 2,380m/7,808ft - 6-7 hours.
+Day 5 - Trek to Lama Hotel, 2,380m/7,808ft - 6-7 hours.

 From Syabru Besi you start your trek eastwards into Langtang.
 The trail crosses the Bhote Khola by a suspension bridge and you soon reach the Langtang Khola which will be your companion all the way to Kyanjin Gompa.
 The trail starts as a moderate climb and zig-zags up the broad valley.
 Continuing up you will see the village of Thulo Syabru clinging to the high valley side and soon after you meet a trail which leads to and from the village.
 You then enter a deep gorge which marks the start of the Langtang Valley, and descend through a bamboo forest to the valley floor.
 Red pandas and Langur monkeys inhabit this forest.
 You reach the Langtang Khola and follow it up stream.
 You pass through the hamlet of Pairo (3 hours to here, altitude 1,700m/5,577ft) and reach the village of Bamboo, 1,950m/6,398ft, located by the riverside.
 The trail here is constantly being rebuilt due to the river flooding and washing the trail away.
 Snowy mountains now frame the end of the valley.
 After an hour or so you cross a bridge to the northern side of the river and pass through the village of Rimche.
 Shortly after this you will briefly climb out of the forest to reach the village of Lama Hotel.